-Safeguarding in the Diocese of Texas requires a partnership between the EDOT Wellness and Care Team in the Safeguarding Office and the head of each organization in the diocese.
-The Safeguarding Office provides a process and ongoing support for screening and training staff, volunteers, and vendors, but the responsibilities for carrying out Safeguarding requirements in each ministry setting rests with the head of the organization.
-Below is information to help heads of organizations understand the process and carry out these responsibilities.
+Safeguarding in the Diocese of Texas requires a partnership between the Head of Organization (whether a congregation, schools, or other organization in the diocese) and the EDOT Wellness and Care Safeguarding Team.
+The Safeguarding Office provides a process and ongoing support for screening and training staff, volunteers, and vendors, but the Head is responsible for carrying out Safeguarding requirements in each organization, aided by persons appointed by the Head to assist with the tasks involved.
+Below is information to help Heads of Organizations understand the process and carry out these responsibilities.

 Responsibilities of Head of Organization

-- Set an example by being current in certifications and following the Safeguarding rules of conduct
+• Set an example by being current in screening and training and by modeling appropriate behavior.

-- Communicate Safeguarding requirements before inviting individuals into staff or volunteer positions
+• Communicate Safeguarding requirements to individuals before inviting them into employee or volunteer positions.

 Resources

-The EDOT Wellness and Care Team, headed by the Safeguarding Minister, the Rev. Canon Lisa S. Burns, is always ready to provide support, training, and guidance.
+The EDOT Wellness and Care Safeguarding Team, headed by the Rev. Canon Lisa S. Burns, Canon for Wellness and Care/Safeguarding Minister, is always ready to provide support, training, and guidance.
+Additional resources can be found under Trainer ResourcesSRA and Coordinator Resources, and Other Information and Resources

 Building a Safeguarding Team